codemybrainsout/smart-app-rate/README.md

 - Auto fetches the app icon to appear on top of the dialog
 - App session count to make the dialog appear on the defined app open event
 - Opens Feedback form if the user rates below the minimum threshold
+- Extracts the accent color from your app's theme
 - Customizable title, positive button and negative button texts
 - Customizable button colors and backgrounds